How To Know When You Have Enough Blog Content [Video]

 Just like how each buyer persona in your pipeline necessitates differences in your Inbound Marketing content, the same goes for each stage of the overall buyer's journey – which, looking back to the beginning of this blog, is connected to organic search traffic.

-For example, a CEO at the beginning of the buyer's journey is often at the exploratory stage of a product or service.
-At this point, said CEO is looking to understand the basics of a product or service or, to realize better how it can best help overcome a given challenge or hurdle in their business.
+For example, a manager at the beginning of the buyer's journey is often at the exploratory stage of a product or service.
+At this point, the executive is looking to understand the basics of a product or service or to better realize how it can help overcome a challenge or hurdle in their business.
 They're not looking to understand the ins and outs of implementation or an in-depth analysis of how this product or solution operates on a super micro level.
 Cliché as it sounds, they're looking for the 40,000-foot view of how this can help their company work harder and smarter.

-Conversely, a manager of supply chain logistics who is tasked with presenting a detailed recommendation for a product or service to increase the efficiency of a company's overall value chain needs an in-depth, 360-degree view of a product or service to make the most informed recommendation possible.
+Conversely, a supply chain logistics manager tasked with presenting a detailed recommendation for a product or service to increase the efficiency of a company's overall value chain needs an in-depth, 360-degree view of a product or service to make the most informed recommendation possible.

-These scenarios represent different stages in the buyer's journey, along with different buyer personas.
-This should demonstrate clearly how so much of Inbound Marketing content management is connected and synchronized.
+These scenarios represent different stages in the buyer's journey and different personas.
+This should demonstrate how much Inbound Marketing content management is connected and synchronized.
 As such, judging the quantity of content should reflect whether you have the right messaging for each stage of this journey.

 Realizing whether you're at this point with your content creation or not points us back to organic search traffic.
 Understanding the critical search terms, ideas, or keywords used during different stages of the buyer's journey will help you best evaluate whether your stockpile of content can appeal to those from the exploratory to purchasing stage of the buyer's journey.